wkrasa/testUsersManager/testUsersManager/readme.txt

 - use batarang for angular
 + add extra request for angular, in order to perform check, if user was not logged in form cookie

-- hash user password, when user is created and logged in
 - change routes/controllers to use DI insted of require
 - add some funtions to request prototype, f.e. functions from authModule